 - Does someone at work have depression, or are you at risk?

-- The signs that someone could be planning suicide:
+- The signs that someone could be planning suicide

 - Are you worried about someone at work?

-The hard facts about mental health and safety in construction
+It’s worse for us: mental health and safety in construction

 Here’s a sobering reality: